DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 </summary>

+When it need to perform deep copy - that is, if it have dynamically allocated data.

+// Answer in the book</br>

+The derived class should define an assignment operator if the derived-class constructors use the `new` or `new []` operator to initialize pointers that are members of that class.
+More generally, the derived class should define an assignment operator if the default assignment is incorrect for derived-class members.

 </details>

 <!-- -------------------------------------------- -->

 <details><summary>
-08. Can you assign the address of an object of a derived class to a pointer to the base class?
-Can you assign the address of an object of a base class to a pointer to the derived class?</br></br>
+08. Can you assign the address of an object of a derived class to a pointer to the base class?</br> Can you assign the address of an object of a base class to a pointer to the derived class?</br></br>

 </summary>

+Yes to both.
+Pointer of derived class to base class is called upcasting.
+Pointer of base class to derived class is called downcasting.

+// Answer in the book</br>

+Yes, you can assign the address of an object of a derived class to a pointer to the base class.
+You can assign the address of a base-class object to a pointer to a derived class (downcasting) only by making an explicit type cast, and it is not necessarily safe to use such a pointer.

 </details>